Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     LANG="en_US.UTF-8"

-Note that with the above setting (`LANG="en_US.UTF-8"`), and if the `LC_TIME` variable is not defined in the `/etc/default/locale` file, the `date` comand prints the time in AM/PM format on Ubuntu 20.04:
+Note that with the above setting (`LANG="en_US.UTF-8"`), and if the `LC_TIME` variable is not defined in the `/etc/default/locale` file, the `date` command prints the time in AM/PM format on Ubuntu 20.04:

     date